 In today’s tightly controlled and scrutinized airport environments, it’s important to have the right type of pistol and gun case if you plan on traveling with your weapon.
 It is legal to travel with your gun; however, that gun must be locked in a case that meets the TSA’s requirements.
 That gun case then needs to be locked and checked as baggage.

 Read on to get up to speed on the latest TSA rules and to learn about the best TSA approved gun cases.
-But here are just a few examples we like that will have you sailing through TSA in no time.
+But if you can't wait, we've compiled the top selling TSA gun cases you can view here:

 TSA Approved Gun Case Requirements